-If you're waking up feeling stiff, numb, or tired, or maybe just had great sleep in a hotel bed, it may time to replace your mattress and/or pillows.
-Most mattresses are designed to last up to 10 years, but if your mattress has lumps, sags, rips, or holes you may want to think about replacing it.
-Similarly if you find yourself constantly fluffing your pillow throughout the night, it may be time for a new one.
+If you're waking up feeling stiff, numb, or tired, or maybe just had great sleep in a hotel bed, it may be time to replace your mattress and/or pillows.
+Most mattresses are designed to last up to 10 years, but if your mattress has lumps, snags, rips, or holes you may want to think about replacing it.
+Similarly, if you find yourself constantly fluffing your pillow throughout the night, it may be time for a new one.

 If you need help looking for your best mattress, check out sites like Consumer Mattress Guides, which help you make informed buying decisions.